c20mp/DataAnalyzerProject/README.md

 6. Display the results or write them to a file.

-7. Decide if you want to answer another question.
+7. Decide if you want to answer another question from the same dataset.
 Design an object for that question and incorporate it into your existing code.

 ## Grading
 The grade will go up depending on how thorough the analysis and/or how well-coded it is.
 Rubric: